luomus/bird-identification/README.md

 ## Features

 - Analyzes audio recordings (WAV, MP3, FLAC) to detect bird species, either locally or via API
+  - Files are divided into smaller chunks based on chunk_size parameter, because the model has a limit on the input size.
+There chunks are then divided into segments of clip_dur seconds (currently fixed to 3 seconds), and overlap parameter defines how much of each segment is overlapped with the next segment.
 - Uses species distribution and temporal modeling to improve detection accuracy
 - Handles batch processing of multiple audio files
 - Generates reports with species statistics and sample audio clips to help verifying the results